San Antonio Distracted Driving Accident Attorney

 - Attending to a child or pet in the backseat

 - Using or reaching for a device/item

 - Looking at billboards, accidents, and other things along the roadway

 If you or someone you love was injured by a distracted driver, our team can help you fight for justice.
 We understand the significant challenges you face, as well as your need for full, fair compensation.
-Our attorneys are prepared to represent you and advocate for the maximum recovery you are owed for your current and future medical expenses, lost wages, pain and suffering, lost quality of life, and other damages.
+Our attorney is prepared to represent you and advocate for the maximum recovery you are owed for your current and future medical expenses, lost wages, pain and suffering, lost quality of life, and other damages.

 We encourage you to reach out to us as soon as possible, as your time to file a car accident claim in Texas is limited to two years from the date of the accident (with few exceptions).
-Our San Antonio distracted driving accident lawyers are ready to sit down with you, listen to your story, and share how we can help you get back on your feet.
+Our San Antonio distracted driving accident lawyer is ready to sit down with you, listen to your story, and share how we can help you get back on your feet.

 Do you have a distracted driving accident attorney near me?

 The Law Offices of Pat Maloney is located at 239 E Commerce St. in the center of Downtown San Antonio, TX.
 We are the owner of one of the most beautiful and historic buildings in San Antonio.
 There’s plenty of parking nearby.
 If you cannot travel, we can arrange a phone or video conference, or an in-hospital visit.

 Skilled San Antonio distracted driving attorney working for you

 If you or a loved one has been injured in a car accident caused by distracted driving, you may be entitled to compensation.
 Contact us today for a free consultation with an experienced San Antonio attorney who can help you fight for your rights and get the compensation you deserve.
 To request a free initial consultation, call our offices or submit our contact form today.